danb0b/danb0b.github.io/content/work-journal/2023-08-07-first-post.md

 Longer-term questions:

-*How can I continue to work on this stuff through my sabbatical with kids school, continued upheaval due to travel, and teaching obligations ramping up in Turkey and beyond?
+* How can I continue to work on this stuff through my sabbatical with kids school, continued upheaval due to travel, and teaching obligations ramping up in Turkey and beyond?
 * What is the point of all this?
 What is my long term goal?
 * What will I do when sabbatical is over?
+* how can I increase the visibility of my work?
+How can I impact more people during my sabbatical and beyond?

+I would like to be recognized as a leader in this, so one of the things I hope to do after the summer travel vacation is over is to

+* connect to more people
+* get more involved in educational efforts
+* write/publish more
+* make my work more visible
+  * youtube?
+  * linkedin posts?
+  * work on this website more to create a useful resource for others, not just myself.
+  *